U.S. flag An official website of the United States government

 A source of NDL PCBAs and NDL PCBs in silicone tubing and parts can be the manufacturing process of the silicone that uses a chlorinated peroxide initiator and may result in the generation of NDL PCBAs and NDL PCBs.

-In addition, the FDA will work with industry and external stakeholders to better understand the potential risks of using a chlorinated peroxide initiator for silicone as part of the manufacturing process by different device types.
+In addition, the FDA continues to work with industry and external stakeholders to better understand the potential risks of using a chlorinated peroxide initiator for silicone as part of the manufacturing process by different device types.

 The FDA will inform the public when significant new information or recommendations become available.